Practical advice for physiotherapists and support workers on how to implement remote consultations rapidly and efficiently.

 Clinicians should use their professional judgement to make decisions about the most appropriate consultation method on an individual basis.

-Group classes must not be delivered physically face-to-face at this time and alternative methods of self-management such as online and web‐based resources must be considered.
+Group classes should not be delivered physically face-to-face at this time and alternative methods of self-management such as online and web‐based resources considered.
 This presents an opportunity for physiotherapists to develop digital approaches which enable patients to access advice and support virtually.

 Read the NHSX guidance on using off the shelf video conferencing tools like Skype, FaceTime and WhatsApp as well as commercial products designed specifically for this purpose.